 Minor Equipment is an article of tangible nonexpendable personal property having a useful life of more than one year and an acquisition cost of at least $2,000 or more per unit, but not more than $4,999.99.
 Minor Equipment will be tagged and listed in the Asset Management List.

-c.
-Micro Equipment
+1.3 Micro Equipment

 Micro Equipment is an article of tangible nonexpendable personal property having a useful life of more than one year and an acquisition cost of at least $500 to $1,999.
 Micro Equipment will be tagged and listed in the Asset Management List.

-d.
-Communication & Computer Devices
+1.4 Communication & Computer Devices

 2. Procurement Procedure for Assets Purchased Through a Sponsored Program

 Ordering Procedure (TUC)

 All assets acquired through externally funding are recorded by TUC as expenses.